-Structuring does not have to include illegally sourced money or money laundering – it can be legal money, and it can be as simple as you do not want the amount or frequencies of your deposits to be scrutinized by the bank….so you structure them accordingly.
+Structuring does not have to include illegally sourced money or money laundering – it can be legal money, and it can be as simple as you do not want the amount or frequencies of your deposits to be scrutinized by the bank….so you structure the deposits accordingly.

 For reference, bank regulations require financial institutions to file reports when certain transactions occur in either high dollar amounts, or in high frequency.
 These reports are not limited to the United States.

-Let’s keep it simple: Gargamel has about $500,000 that he received in legal sourced money that he would like to deposit into different banks to avoid reporting. (aka Structuring)
+Gargamel has about $500,000 of cash that he received in legally sourced money.
+He would like to deposit into different banks to avoid reporting. (aka Structuring)

 Gargamel is a U.S. person and doesn’t want to have to report the income on his return, even though the income is all legally sourced.

-Gargamel does his research and hatches a plan.
-And, to carry out his plan, he decides to facilitate his structuring by smurfing, and who better to go smurfing then the smurfs, right?
+He does his research and hatches a plan.
+And, to carry out his plan, he decides he needs some help… and who better to go smurfing than the smurfs, right?

 Therefore, Gargamel orders Papa Smurf, Clumsy Smurf, Grouchy Smurf, Greedy Smurf, Brainy Smurf, and (of course, smurfette) to each deposit various amounts of small transactions into numerous different banks to avoid detection.

 The idea is that, if for example, Brainy Smurf takes $70,000 and split it into 14, $5,000 transactions that he makes at 14 different banks across smurf village, no one will be the wiser, since it is below the CTR threshold and nothing suspicious about depositing $5,000 into a bank.